Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 where LNS 1 and 2 make use of their IoT Edge Hub modules to connect to IoT Hub.

 IoT Hub limits active connections that an IoT device can have to one.
-Imagining that connection 1 is already open and a message from LNS2 arrives, IoT Hub will close connection 1 and open connection 2.
+Assuming that connection 1 is already open and a message from LNS2 arrives, IoT Hub will close connection 1 and open connection 2.
 Edge Hub on LNS1, will detect this and assume it's a transient network issue, therefore will try proactively to reconnect to IoT Hub.
 IoT Hub will now drop the connection 2 to re-establish the